Gaza Strip: Movement of people

 Because of the Israeli–Egyptian blockade, the population is not free to leave or enter the Gaza Strip.
 Only in exceptional cases are people allowed to pass through the Erez Crossing or the Rafah Border Crossing.
 In 2015, a Gazan woman was not allowed to travel through Israel to Jordan on her way to her own wedding.
 The Israeli authorities found she did not meet the criteria for travel, namely only in exceptional humanitarian cases.

 Under the long-term blockade, the Gaza Strip is often described as a "prison-camp or open air prison for its collective denizens".
 The comparison is done by observers, ranging from Roger Cohen and Lawrence Weschler to NGOs, such as B'tselem, and politicians and diplomats, such as David Cameron, Noam Chomsky, Recep Tayyip Erdoğan, David Shoebridge and Sir John Holmes.

-In 2014 French President François Hollande called for the demilitarization of Gaza and a lifting of the blockade, saying "Gaza must neither be an open prison nor a military base."
+In 2014, French president François Hollande called for the demilitarization of Gaza and a lifting of the blockade, saying "Gaza must neither be an open prison nor a military base."

 An anonymous Israeli analyst has called it "Israel's Alcatraz".
-While Lauren Booth, Philip Slater, Giorgio Agamben compare it to a "concentration camp".
-For Robert S. Wistrich, and Philip Mendes, such analogies are designed to offend Jews, while Philip Seib dismisses the comparison as absurd, and claims that it arises from sources like Al Jazeera and statements by Arab leaders.
+While Lauren Booth, Philip Slater, Giorgio Agamben compare it to a concentration camp.
+For Robert S. Wistrich, and Philip Mendes, such analogies are designed to offend Jews, while Philip Seib dismisses the comparison as absurd, and claims that it arises from sources like Al Jazeera and Arab leaders.

-Israel also restricts movement of Palestinian residents between the West Bank and Gaza.
+Israel restricts movement of Palestinian residents between the West Bank and Gaza.
 Israel has implemented a policy of allowing Palestinian movement from the West Bank to Gaza, but making it quite difficult for Gaza residents to move to the West Bank.
 Israel typically refuses to allow Gaza residents to leave for the West Bank, even when the Gaza resident is originally a West Bank resident.
-The Israeli human rights organization Gisha has helped Gaza residents who had moved from the West Bank to Gaza return to the West Bank arguing that extremely pressing personal circumstances provide humanitarian grounds for relief.
+The Israeli human-rights organization Gisha has helped Gaza residents who had moved from the West Bank to Gaza return to the West Bank arguing that extremely pressing personal circumstances provide humanitarian grounds for relief.

-Archaeology

-The Gaza Museum of Archaeology was established by Jawdat N. Khoudary in 2008.